joyent/conch-api/docs/modules/Conch::Time.md

 my $t = Conch::Time->now;
 ```

-Return an object based on the current time, using the UTC timezone.
+Returns a new object based on the current time, using the UTC timezone.

-Time are high resolution and will generate unique timestamps to the
+Times are high resolution and will generate unique timestamps to the
 nanosecond.

 ## from\_epoch